 Use social networks to spread the word about your company through useful, insightful content.
 Harness the power of video to elicit an emotional response to your message.
 By putting your message in front of potential customers in a non-demanding and informative manner, you increase the likelihood of engagement with your site.

 Earlier this year, the quarterly sale of mobile devices surpassed desktop systems for the first time.
 The mobile “trend” isn’t going away — ever.
 If your site isn’t mobile responsive, modern consumers will assume that your business lacks in technological advancement.

 In order to stay ahead of the digital curve, it’s best to partner with a digital and creative agency that understands trends and anticipates changes.
 Your web development partner should be able to respond to development needs, provide creative direction, and supply content that drives engagement and encourages conversion.
 And everything produced should work flawlessly across all devices, from the smallest mobile screen to the largest desktop monitor.

 If you’re in the transportation industry and you need help with your digital efforts, give Gate6 a call.
-We have helped many transportation companies refresh their websites, hone their message, and even develop state of the art applications.
+We have helped many transportation companies refresh their websites and even develop state of the art applications.
 Give us a call, and let us bring your company to the forefront the Internet.